 In any case, we can conclude that UNLESS there’s suddenly a widely popular third party candidate in the election, if Trump just won’t have a second term, then I think the Biden-Harris ticket (except somehow they can't take office either) will form the next administration.

-Like or follow my Facebook Blog! - https://www.facebook.com/astrobelinda
+For more insights from astrology, like or follow my Facebook Blog (in English)! - https://www.facebook.com/astrobelinda